EmixamPP/linux-enable-ir-emitter/README.md

 2. Also, try the exhaustive search by using the `--limit -1` option (caution: this may take several hours; do not combine it `--manual`).
 3. Otherwise, feel free to open an issue, **but please consult the [docs](docs/README.md) first**.

-Any criticims, ideas and contributions are welcome.
+Any criticims, ideas and contributions are welcome!

 ## How to tweak your camera?
 Some cameras provide instrutions for changing the brightness of the ir emiter.